 Charles A. Davis has served as a director since our inception.
 Since June 2005, Mr. Davis has been a member and the Chief Executive Officer of Stone Point Capital LLC ("Stone Point").
 From 1998 until May 2005, he was with MMC Capital, Inc., a subsidiary of Marsh & McLennan Companies, Inc., serving as the Chief Executive Officer from 1999 to 2005 and Chairman from 2002 to 2005.
 He also served as a Vice Chairman of Marsh & McLennan Companies, Inc. from 1999 to November 2004.
 Prior to joining MMC Capital in 1998, Mr. Davis spent 23 years at Goldman, Sachs & Co., where, among other positions, he served as head of Investment Banking Services worldwide, head of the Financial Services Industry Group, a General Partner, a Senior Director and a Limited Partner.
-Mr. Davis also is a director of The Hershey Company and The Progressive Corporation.
+Mr. Davis previously served as a director of The Hershey Company from 2007 to May 2021.
+He is currently on the Board of The Progressive Corporation.